pietrobernard/jetson-nano-stuff/README.md

 ### 2) Creating a bootable SD card and first boot
 #### 2.1) Using Nvidia's sdkmanager (requires user registration)

 The easiest way to do this is to set up a virtual machine (e.g. VMware) with Ubuntu 18.
 Once you have it up and running, install the `sdkmanager` by Nvidia.
-While this wouldn't be necessary, since you can also download all that is needed to build the sd-card image from Nvidia website, it is highly recommended because the sdkmanager will download some additional dependencies that will prevent the system from breaking when updating from Ubuntu 18 to Ubuntu 20.04.
 After you've installed sdkmanager, run it choosing the correct board and JetPack version (`4.6.4`).
 You can check only the `Jetson OS` options and uncheck the others.
 This will build the image, but we'll need to modify some things about it manually.
 When prompted to flash the device, hit `Skip`.

 Open a terminal inside Nvidia's sdk folder and look for the `Linux_for_Tegra` folder.
 Once there, go inside `tools` and run these scripts:
 1. Create a user: